 George Khalaf, President of Data Orbital, issued the following statement on these results: “As we look at these statewide results in the context of a Democratic surge, both Governor Ducey and Steve Gaynor show considerable strength.
 It is also interesting to note that Democratic voters appear more likely than their Republican counterparts to crossover on these statewide races.
 But with a month to go and many national political dynamics at play, turnout is going to continue to be the most important factor.”

 To view results not modeled for a Democratic surge, click here.
-Crosstabs available upon request.
+Crosstabs are available upon request.

 ABOUT DATA ORBITAL: